Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days

 This 4-days gorilla trek tour and wildlife safari in Queen Elizabeth National Park is a private transfer based safari and we can depart on any day.
 Tour can start and end from Entebbe/Kigali with any number of participants.

-Uganda Gorilla Trek & Queen Elizabeth Safari - 4 Days - Mountain Gorillas, Lions, Hippos, Elephant, Buffalo, Hyena, Leopard, etc.
+Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days - Tracking Bwindi Mountain Gorillas with an accompanying African safari searching for Lions, Hippos, Elephant, Buffalo, Hyena, Leopard, etc.

-- Day 1: Start from Entebbe or Kampala for Bwindi impenetrable Forest, stopping over at Equator and lunch in Mbarara, sightseeing along the way
+- Day 1: Meet and gree in Kampala or Entebbe at 07:00 am, drive to Uganda's mountain gorillas' sanctuary - Bwindi impenetrable Forest, stopping over at Equator and lunch in Mbarara, sightseeing along the way.

-- Day 2: Gorilla Trekking in Bwindi Impenetrable National Park
+- Day 2: Encounter the gentle giants - Gorilla Trekking in Bwindi Impenetrable National Park

-- Day 3: Drive to Queen Elizabeth National Park – Ishasha Sector & Tree-climbing Lions, Boat trip for game viewing along Kazinga Channel
+- Day 3: Drive to Queen Elizabeth National Park doing wildlife safaris along the way in the Ishasha Sector & Tree-climbing Lions, Boat trip for game viewing along Kazinga Channel

-- Day 4: Early Morning Game drives in Queen Elizabeth National Park, depart back to Entebbe Airport or Kampala for end of tour
+- Day 4: Early Morning Game drives in Queen Elizabeth National Park, depart back to Entebbe Airport or Kampala for end of the tour.

 Day 1: Start your Uganda Gorilla trek tour by driving to Bwindi impenetrable N. Park (the mountain gorillas' home)